LaraSiblinii/Finetune-SAM/preprocessing/README.md

 **Overview**
-The *'dataset.py'* file provides a template for setting up a dataset in your project.
+/nThe *'dataset.py'* file provides a template for setting up a dataset in your project.
 It includes transformations and preprocessing steps tailored to your data.
 This README explains how to customize the *'dataset.py'* file for different datasets, with a particular focus on the
 *'ScaleIntensityRanged'* transform and handling of *'prompts'*.